-Quick recap.
-“Forum” is the code name for the part of the Design Summit (operators+developers) that will still happen at the main Summit event.
-It will primarily be focused on strategic discussions, user-dev brainstorming and mark the start of the next release cycle’s planning phase.
+Quick recap: “Forum” is the code name for the part of the Design Summit (operators+developers) that takes place at Summit event.
+It focuses on strategic discussions, user-dev brainstorming and marks the start of the next release cycle’s planning phase.
 By breaking out the implementation and more detailed discussions into the PTG, we will reduce parallelization in the Forum and facilitate more strategic discussion with the right people in the room.
 We decided not to call it the Design Summit, because that has historically been a dev-centric event and we want dev, ops and all active contributors to come together as equals.
-The new “Forum” allows us all to start on the same footing.
+The Forum allows us all to start on the same footing.

-The first Forum will be at the Boston Summit to host sessions that take best advantage of having all of our community (devs, ops, end users…) in one place.
-These will include:
+The next Forum will be at the Sydney Summit to host sessions that take best advantage of having all of our community (devs, ops, end users…) in one place.
+These include:

 - Strategic, whole-of-community discussions, to think about the big picture, including beyond just one release cycle and new technologies